aleos-dev/currency-converter/README.md

 `The ApplicationStartupListener is utilized to initialize the context with essential components such as the data source and object mapper.`

-`The listener contains a predefined list of components necessary for the application's functionality and relies on ComponentInitializerUtil to instantiate these components.`
+`This object contains a predefined list of components necessary for the application's functionality and relies on ComponentInitializerUtil to instantiate these components.`

 `It also handles the manual registration of servlets, aiming to dynamically set servlet mappings, which cannot be achieved through annotations or web.xml.`